shadowfish07/shadowfish07/README.md

 ### Hi there 👋

+I am a frontend developer from China, currently working at ByteDance, the parent company of Tiktok and Lark.

+### 🌱 My values:

+Always learning, endless growth

+### 💻 My tech stack:

+I have explored various areas from development to operations to DevOps.
+Currently, I mainly use TypeScript and am learning Go.

+### 📚 Recent plans:

+I hope to enhance my professional skills through technical collaboration.
+I am working on a new project called Flexibook, a better bookmark app, which also serves as my university graduation project.

 <!--
 **shadowfish07/shadowfish07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.